 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.

-Referees must be registered AYSO volunteers (meaning completion of Safe Haven, SafeSport, AYSO volunteer background check, CDC Concussion Awareness, and Sudden Cardiac Arrest course) and Certified with Regional Referee Training.
+Referees must be registered AYSO volunteers (meaning completion of Safe Haven, SafeSport, AYSO volunteer background check, CDC Concussion Awareness, and Sudden Cardiac Arrest course) and Certified with Regional Referee Training or “8U Official” certification (new 2023).
 (See How to Become an SM AYSO Referee on the Referee section of our website.)
 Assistant Referees work each sideline and assist the Referee with calling the ball in and out of play.
 The home team should provide the 3 referees.
 If someone is absent, they can recruit an Assistant Referee from the visiting team.
 In a pinch, uncertified parents may serve as a club linesman.
 (Club linesmen only signal when the ball goes out of play.)
 This is a great opportunity for parents to get involved.